bgeorgios/XSEAr/R/Documentation.md

 ***mleTP.R***

 Function to fit a tapered Pareto distribution using the Maximum Likelihood Estimation (MLE) method.
-An initial guess for both the beta and theta parameters is required since they are numerically optimized.
+An initial guess for both the lower truncation threshold (beta) and the upper-cutoff (theta) parameters is required since they are numerically optimized.

 ***Boston-surge.csv***